tjgillis/sdk-ios/README.markdown

 #### Content request failing
 If for any reason the content request does not successfully return some content to display or fails to load after the overlay view has appeared, the request stops and any visible overlays are removed.

-	-(void)request:(PHPublisherContentRequest *)request didFailWithError:(NSError *)error;
+	- (void)request:(PHPublisherContentRequest *)request didFailWithError:(NSError *)error;

-NOTE: `-(void)request:contentDidFailWithError:` is deprecated in favor of `request:didFailWithError:`.
+NOTE: `- (void)request:contentDidFailWithError:` is deprecated in favor of `request:didFailWithError:`.
 Please update any previous uses of the this method accordingly.

 ### Canceling requests
-You can cancel any API request at any time using the `-(void)cancel` method.
+You can cancel any API request at any time using the `- (void)cancel` method.
 This also cancels any open network connections and cleans up any views in the case of content requests.
 Canceled requests will not send any more messages to their delegates.

 You can also cancel all open API requests for a given delegate.
 This can be useful if you are not keeping references to API request instances you may have created.
-As with the `-(void)cancel` method, canceled requests will not send any more messages to delegates.
+As with the `- (void)cancel` method, canceled requests will not send any more messages to delegates.
 To cancel all requests:

     [PHAPIRequest cancelAllRequestsWithDelegate:(id)delegate];